 Average Weather in Orlando Florida, United States

-In Orlando, the temperature typically varies from 52°F to 91°F over the course of the year, and is rarely below 39°F or above 94°F.
+In Orlando, the summers are long, hot, oppressive, wet, and mostly cloudy and the winters are short, cool, and partly cloudy.
+Over the course of the year, the temperature typically varies from 52°F to 91°F and is rarely below 39°F or above 94°F.

 The hot season lasts for 4.4 months, from May 15 to September 28, with an average daily high temperature above 87°F. The hottest day of the year is July 22, with an average high of 91°F and low of 76°F.